echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB2.md

 # Vitamin B2 (Riboflavin)
 Vitamin B2 or Riboflavin is a water-soluble vitamin from the B-complex family.
-Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
-The main functions of Vitamin B2 are Amino acid, Carbohydrate, and Lipid metabolism, cellular respiration, and growth.
+Vitamin B-complex's main function is Amino acid, Carbohydrate, and Lipid metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
+The main functions of Vitamin B2 are cell growth, cellular respiration, antioxidant activities, and Iron metabolism (red blood cell formation).

 ## Metabolism
 Vitamin B2 metabolism is enhanced by: